mathiasertl/django-xmpp-http-upload/README.md

 ### 0.5.1 (2017-12-26)

-* Support Django 2.0, drop support for Django 1.9.
+* Support Django 2.0, drop support for Django 1.8 and 1.9.
 * Handle requests that do not provide a ContentLength header (a rare corner case).

 ### 0.5.0 (2017-03-10)